OpenDataHack2018org/ask-era/README.md

 "day", "today" | day prior to the day when the news item was published "night" | night prior to the day when the news item was published specific day (Monday - Sunday) | day in the year when the news item was published

-### Two Dates
-* Query all time steps in between the first and the second year of the query.

 ## Key phrases